SysMedOs/LipidLynxX/README.md

 - Common abbreviations (customizable):
-  -  Abbreviations such as DHA, PAPE, PLPC, PONPC .etc are also included as `defined alias`. detailed settings can be found in `lynx\configurations\defined_alias.json`
+  -  Abbreviations such as DHA, PAPE, PLPC, PONPC .etc are also included as `defined alias`. detailed settings can be found in `lynx/configurations/defined_alias.json`

-**If your database / program is not included in the list above**, you can test if any of the configuration files located in `lynx\configurations\rules\input` would fit to your database / program.
+**If your database / program is not included in the list above**, you can test if any of the configuration files located in `lynx/configurations/rules/input` would fit to your database / program.
 If conversion is not possible, please contact us so that we can help you to generate suitable configuration file.

 A robust and accurate converter can only be achieved by community-wide collaborations, thus any issue reports from general users and developers are welcome and will improve LipidLynxX project.